joerichter-stash/unisync/Readme.md

 * For Ubuntu you can also download and use a specific deb-package from debian if compatibility with other debian based distributions is required (like Raspbian).
-* How to reset the state for one root? -> unison -prefer | -force

 TODO